|Symphony concert rescheduled for Monday

 TO SUBMIT AN ITEM

 The deadline for submissions each week is 4 p.m.
 Thursday.
-Send items to firstname.lastname@example.org.
-Please keep your submitted item short—no longer than one paragraph—and let us know if your item is for students, faculty/staff, or both audiences.
+Send items to email@example.com.
+Please keep your submitted item short—no longer than one paragraph—and let us know if your item is for students, faculty/staff, or both editions of The Juice.
 Direct questions or comments to Stephanie Boeding, Marketing & Communication, at ext.
 8760.
+The Juice reserves the right to edit items for length and readability.